abinit/abipy_book/abipy_book/gsr.md

 # The GSR file (Ground-State)

-In this notebook we discuss how to plot electron band structures and density of states (DOS) using the netcdf files produced by Abinit.
+In this notebook we discuss how to plot the electron band structures and the density of states (DOS) using the GSR netcdf files produced by Abinit.

 For the tutorial, we will use the netcdf files shipped with AbiPy.
 The function `abidata.ref_file` returns the absolute path of the reference file.